How Does Teeth Whitening Work?

 Many patients are worried about the safety of whitening.
 Generally, whitening is very safe.
 When it comes to professional options, the higher concentrations of active ingredients can be harmful to your gums.
 We take the necessary precautions, however, to protect this sensitive tissue during your treatment.
 With take-home trays, the lower concentrations are safer.
 The trays are designed to keep the gel away from your gums as well.
 The low concentrations of over the counter whiteners make them very safe for use.

-If you are interested in learning more about teeth whitening to improve the beauty of your smile, call Palo Alto Oral Health at (650) 321-9693 to schedule an appointment today.
+If you are around Palo Alto and ready to learn more about teeth whitening to improve the beauty of your smile, call Palo Alto Oral Health at (650) 321-9693 to schedule your appointment today!